basselElkady/Job-Management-System/README.md

 API description

+Job APIS

 Post: http://localhost:8080/v1/jobs
-Request body : {
+Request body :

+{
     "name":"Enter your job name",
-    "jobType": "Email", should be name of mentioned in job type database else it will fire an exception "schedule" : "2025-01-24T20:47:00"
+    "jobType": "Email",
+    "schedule" : "2025-01-24T20:47:00"
     "priority" : 5
 }

 priority range from 1 (Lower)  to 10 (Higher) if you did not specify any priority it will automatically assign to 5
-response HTTP code 200.OK
-and it return Boolean True
+JobType: should be name of mentioned in job type database else it will fire an exception (built-in Email, DataLoad) response HTTP code 200.OK and it return Boolean True

 Post: http://localhost:8080/v1/jobs/batch
 Request body :

 [
     {
         "name": "104",